-There are a lot of designs where the balance is not evenly distributed, but still, seems reasonable.
+There are a lot of designs where the balance is not evenly distributed but still seems reasonable.

 Propinquity is similar to proximity; this is a connection between two or more objects in your design.
 Think about two different shapes, texts, and images for your design.

-You need to place them in such a way (I mean the spacing between the objects) that each of the objects is connected correctly and complements each other so that the message of your design gets across clearly.
+You need to place them in such a way (I mean the spacing between the objects) that each of the things is connected correctly and complements each other so that the message of your design gets across clearly.

 This is one of the fundamental principles that you need to remember.

-The contrast between the objects will lead the viewer to the vital information that you want them to get, making the use of all the elements legitimate.
+The contrast between the objects will lead the viewer to the vital information you want them to get, making the use of all the elements legitimate.

 It is one of the most basic and vital parts of your design.
-The whole mood and setting of your design will depend and be dictated by the color you use.
+The mood and setting of your design will depend and be dictated by the color you use.

-The colors you choose depends entirely on the mood you want your graphic design to represent.
+The colors you choose depend entirely on the mood you want your graphic design to represent.
 But select the colors accordingly to the company you are working for; hence the color you choose will deliver a message within it.